Alabama A&M vs. Alabama State Predictions & Picks – October 28

 Alabama A&M vs. Alabama State Predictions & Picks: Odds, Moneyline, Spread - Saturday, October 28

-The Alabama State Hornets are expected to win their game against the Alabama A&M Bulldogs at 1:00 PM on Saturday, October 28, according to our computer projection model.
-If you're seeking additional predictions on the final score, spread, and point total, we list those numbers below.
+In the matchup between the Alabama State Hornets and Alabama A&M Bulldogs on Saturday, October 28 at 1:00 PM, our projection model expects the Hornets to come away with the victory.
+Wanting projections on the final score, spread, and point total, too?
+Find a full game projection below.

 Watch college football all season long on Fubo and ESPN+!